Isbelis/Crowdfunding_ETL/README.md

    `Crowdfunding ERD - project-2-group-.txt`.

   - **Resources Folder:** Contains CSV files and the original dataset used to create DataFrames.

-### - Output Folder: Contained visualizations in PNG format and CSV files from queries used to create DataFrames for analysis.
+  - **Output Folder:** Contained visualizations in PNG format and CSV files from queries used to create DataFrames for analysis.

 ## Files
 - **Schema:** crowdfunding_db_schema.sql and crowdfunding_db_schema2.sql